 It must be noted that there is a fundamental difference between EBITDA-to-interest coverage ratio and EBITDA coverage.
 For instance, the interest coverage ratio uses earnings before income and taxes, while the latter uses a more encompassing EBITDA.

-In the general sense, EBITDA is considered as an indicator of a company’s capability to sustain its profitability.
-It helps to analyse a company’s operating profit and overall performance in the same.
+In the general sense, EBITDA is considered an indicator of a company’s capability to sustain its profitability.
+It helps to analyze a company’s operating profit and overall performance.
 On the other hand, net income tends to highlight a company’s aggregate earnings.

 These pointers highlight its major advantages in brief.